Settings

 Terms and Conditions

-This section outlines the terms and conditions for using the application.
-Please read it before using the application.
+Outlines the terms and conditions for using the application.
+Please read them before using the application.

 Privacy Policy